 I also curate two Scoop-it! websites:

-- Certificate of Advanced Professional Studies in Professional Learning - Higher Education.
-Awarded November 2005.
+- Certificate of Advanced Professional Studies in Professional Learning - Higher Education (November 2005).

 Other external roles

-- August to November 2010 - Microbiology consultant to Channel 4 for their TV series Food: What's In Your Basket, and appeared on screen discussing food spoilage and food poisoning
+- 2010 - Microbiology consultant to Channel 4 for their TV series Food: What's In Your Basket, and appeared on screen discussing food spoilage and food poisoning

 I am the Module Leader for the following modules: